-I get the newsletter out to clients, help Jeff with the blog and social media pages, maintain the website, and coordinate events between our advisors, our guests, and different venues.
+I get the newsletter out to clients, help Jeff with the blog, his Forbes articles, social media pages, and coordinate educational events between our advisors, our guests, and different venues.
 There are also Human Resources tasks that need my attention because Kim only has 24 hours in her day.

 What are your credentials/past experience, for working in your position?

 I oversaw a church and school campus that hosted a quite a few large events and a small computer leasing business where nearly all the advertising was digital.
 I’d also had interests in investments over the years so this position at this firm seemed like a match.